If someone asked you to name your all-time favorite leader, who would it be? What about your least favorite leader?

 Emotionally intelligent leaders are comfortable saying the following three phrases:

 1. I was wrong.

 2. I don’t know.

 3. I am sorry.

 While being vulnerable and comfortable enough to use these phrases when the situation warrants it won’t land you in the leadership record books, it will earn the admiration and respect of your team because they know you are both self-aware and that you care.
 Saying these simple words will also make it easier for your employees to communicate with you and deepen team relationships.

 Become a More Emotionally Intelligent Leader

 Emotional intelligence isn’t something you’re born with; it can be learned.
-Join the Nonprofit Leadership Center for an upcoming nonprofit training class or certificate program to become a stronger, more emotionally intelligent leader.
+Join the Nonprofit Leadership Center on March 2, 2023, to become a stronger, more emotionally intelligent leader.